brony28/brony28/README.md

 Seasonal coder?
 More like an impulsive one.
 Mostly use this as my public/private dump of codes and stuff.

-- 🔭 I’m currently working on PowerBI (BI Tool).
+- 🔭 I’m currently working as a Data Analyst, primarily using PowerBI (BI Tool).
+Also a certified MS Data Analyst by clearing the PL300 certification.
 - 🌱 I’m curious about almost all domains of tech except Blockchain(still don't understand it).
-- 🤔 I’m looking for help with ... getting back on track.
+- 🤔 TBD

-Will update more when I feel active.
+Will update more here, as and when I progress in the tech journey.

 ![Visitor Count](https://visitor-badge.laobi.icu/badge?page_id=brony28)